nod-ai/ADA/packer-rocm/README.md

 ### I/O

-The artifact is named `ubuntu-rocm.dd.gz`.
+The artifact is named `ubuntu-rocm.tar.gz`.
 When building with `ansible-pull`, it may be here:
 `~/.ansible/pull/$HOSTNAME/packer-rocm/packer-maas/ubuntu`

 | Variable | Description | Default |